ClintonYounge/Math-Magicians-Project/README.md

 # 📖 Math magicians <a name="about-project"></a>

 **Math magicians** is a website for all fans of mathematics.
 It is a Single Page App (SPA) built with react that allows users to:
+- Navigate through 3 pages.
+A home page, a calculator page, and a quote page.
 - Make simple calculations.
-- Read a random math-related quote.

 ## 🛠 Built With <a name="built-with"></a>